andrewKOwong/mixedconclusions/content/blog/boardgames_part_one.md

         return MockResponse(code, text)

 ```
-The test then runs `retriever.retrieve_all()`, writing a `progress.json` to a temporary folder that pytest generates (which on linux/WSL is located at `/tmp/pytest-of-<user>/pytest-current`).
+The test then runs `retriever.retrieve_all()`, writing a `progress.json` to a temporary folder that pytest generates (which on linux is located at `/tmp/pytest-of-<user>/pytest-current`).
 The test then loads a `progress` object from `progress.json`, and checks that the statuses and contents are as expected.

 Tests can be run in the shell while in the root folder with `pytest`, or `pytest -sv` if you want to see the logger output in `stdout` as it's happening, or `pytest -rA` for better formatting after it happens.